Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Biju Perincheril - Susquehanna Financial Group LLLP

-I had a question, I think Rick mentioned them in the Redtail that you're seeing an uplift in production just by increasing stages.
+I had a question, I think Rick mentioned in the Redtail that you're seeing an uplift in production just by increasing stages.
 Have you tested that in the Williston, either in Middle Bakken or Three Forks.
 I'm wondering if there is an opportunity to lower well cost.
-The reason I ask is looking to some of your peers' data, it looks like there is some evidence that, particularly in the Three Forks, you do get an uplift just by increasing stages.
+The reason I ask is looking through some of your peers' data, it looks like there is some evidence that, particularly in the Three Forks, you do get an uplift just by increasing stages.

 Mark R. Williams - Whiting Petroleum Corp.

 I think that's true and I think that's the – we talked a little bit about this earlier.
 In addition to the increased sand loading that we've been doing, the number of entry points is – you need to do both at the same time and increasing stages is one way to do that.
 We've also been very successful using diverter to make sure that the perf clusters within each stage are efficient.
-And so, we do typically three or four perf clusters per stage, and we want to make sure that each and every one of those (47:35) but the long short of it (47:36) is we're doing – that's been a key to success at Redtail and both the sand loading and increased entry points have been the key to success in the Bakken, so, you got to do both.
+And so, we do typically three or four perf clusters per stage, and we want to make sure that each and every one of those takes.
+But the long and short of it is we're doing – that's been a key to success at Redtail and both the sand loading and the increased entry points have been the key to success in the Bakken, so, you got to do both.

 Biju Perincheril - Susquehanna Financial Group LLLP